Dothan Truck Accident Attorneys

 Contact our Skilled and Knowledgeable Dothan, AL Trucking Accident Lawyers

 The truck accident attorneys at Smith Law Firm are vastly experienced in litigating difficult cases all the way to a favorable settlement or jury verdict.
-If you or a loved one has been seriously injured or worse in a commercial trucking accident in Houston County or throughout southeastern Alabama, call Smith Law Firm in Dothan at 334-702-1744 or message us online to schedule a free consultation and case assessment.
+If you or a loved one has been seriously injured or worse in a commercial trucking accident in Houston County or throughout southeastern Alabama, call Smith Law Firm in Dothan at 334-702-1744 or message us online to schedule an initial consultation and case assessment.